dhruvangg/dhruvangg.github.io/posts/getting-started-with-version-control.md

  git --version
 Now create/open your project folder in terminal or git bash and initialize git by running following code. git init
 This command will create hidden folder called .git which will used for version control.
 Just ignore this folder as of now and start creating project related files.
-I have created index.html in my project folder.
+I have created index.liquid in my project folder.
 Let's check status of the project with git by running following command. git status
 It will show me following response